AmosNimos/Learn_Linux/README.md

 - mv /path/to/file.format /path/to/another/directory (move file.format to directory)
 - mv oldname.format newname.format (rename oldname to newname)
 - xkill (Click on a programme to force it to close)
+- pwd (Print working directory)

+- top (show running processes)
+- ps (reports information on current running processes, outputting to standard output.)

+> On my bashrc you have the fuction __hitman__ which use this command.
+- kill (kill running processes)

+> On my bashrc you have the function __memory__ which use this command.
+- df (disck free, display the amount of available disk space for file systems)

+- du (allows a user to gain disk usage information quickly.)

+- cp (copy files or group of files or directory.)

 ---

 ## Naming a file